Forest Resources Courses

 Integrated methods and techniques for sustainable management of forest ecosystems including, stand and disturbance dynamics, exercises in forest assessment, thinning, harvesting, silviculture prescriptions, forest modeling and communicating management guidelines.
 Major integrative final project required.
 Course includes field labs and lectures; on average 3-hrs of lectures and 2-hrs of lab per week.
 (Fall only)

-Forest nutrient management requires an understanding of biogeochemical cycles relevant to forest ecosystems including inputs of plant nutrients from the atmosphere and lithosphere, accumulation by vegetation and in soils, as well as losses to the atmosphere and hydrosphere.
+Forest nutrient management requires an understanding of biogeochemical cycles relevant to forest ecosystems including inputs of plant nutrients from the atmosphere and lithosphere, accumulation by vegetation, soil cycling, processes, and losses to the atmosphere and hydrosphere.
 Two 1-hr lectures and with a 3-hr lab.

 For 426 Fire Ecology and Management (3 cr)